“In a world where everyone wears a mask, it’s a privilege to see a soul.” ~ Amanda Richardson

 Transparency + Self-Expression = Greater Trust

-When you allow yourself this greater transparency in your personal brand you build greater trust and credibility with your audience.
+When you allow yourself this greater transparency in your personal brand, you build greater trust and credibility with your audience.
 While the world is getting to know the “real” you, you’re also getting to know yourself on a much deeper level.
 Your audience will better relate to you and your expertise, which helps communicate your message.
 Moreover, this can improve your personal brand awareness.

 If you’re staying at the surface level in how you express yourself, you are going to need many more touchpoints to connect with others.
 Your audience will need to consume more of your content for them to understand what sets you apart and how much value you can offer.
 It will also take longer for you to step into your future potential.